Early birds who go to bed and wake up early often find it easier to excel in education and employment.

-Many successful people talk about getting out of bed somewhere between 4 am and 6 am.
-They credit everything from the morning hush to having time for exercise.
-However, many of these guides don’t cover when the best time to go to bed is.
+Many successful people talk about getting out of bed between 4 am and 6 am, and they credit everything from the morning hush to having time for exercise.
+However, most guides don’t tell you the best time to go to bed.

 When they do discuss bedtimes, they often glamourize short sleep cycles.
 For example, Winston Churchill famously slept 4-5 hours per night during the war years of his tenure.

-The problem with this is that most people need significantly more sleep than to be healthy and alert.
-While most adults can get by with 6 hours, many need a full 8 hours.
-Children and young teens may need more.
+The problem is that most people need significantly more sleep to be healthy and alert.
+While most adults can get by with 6 hours of sleep, many need a full 8 hours.
+Children and young teens may need more sleep.

-According to Sleep Medicine Reviews, regularly cutting sleep short results in cumulative partial sleep deprivation (or PSD).
+According to Sleep Medicine Reviews, inadequate sleep results in cumulative partial sleep deprivation (or PSD).
 Chronic PSD can have serious, long-term repercussions for our health.

-Oversleeping by as much as 2-3 hours a night has minimal benefits.
+Oversleeping by 2-3 hours has minimal benefits.
 So, early birds who want to get up early and stay in good health should go to sleep 6-8 hours before they intend to wake up.

-Unless there’s a strong need to wake up early, take a trial and error approach to the best times for you to sleep and wake.
+Unless there’s a strong need to wake up early, take a trial-and-error approach to the best times to sleep and wake.
 When deciding this, consider your body’s natural rhythms.
 If possible, sleep when your body is most tired and awake when you feel most alert.

 The Best Time to Sleep and Wake Up

-There’s no single best time to sleep and wake up in a social sense.
+There’s no single best time to sleep and wake up socially.
 However, science has identified the most efficient time to sleep for your body’s health and well-being.

-According to the University of Exeter, the window between 10 pm and 11 pm is optimal to fall asleep because of the way that sleep cycles change and become more REM-heavy after midnight.
+According to the University of Exeter, the window between 10 pm and 11 pm is optimal for falling asleep because sleep cycles change and become more REM-heavy after midnight.

-There are, of course, times when you’ll not be able to adhere to this advice or complement your body’s sleep schedule.
+There are, of course, times when you’ll be unable to adhere to this advice or complement your body’s sleep schedule.
 If this happens to be an ongoing situation, you may need to take steps to become a morning person.

-In this case, the best times to sleep and wake up are times that allow you sufficient sleep, as well as enough time to meet your responsibilities.
-At first, you should go to bed half an hour to an hour before you need to sleep.
+In this case, the best times to sleep and wake up allow you sufficient sleep and enough time to meet your responsibilities.
+Initially, go to bed half an hour to an hour before you need to sleep.

-Do things like turning off technological devices, limiting caffeine, and dimming lights as you approach your chosen bedtime.
+Do things like turning off technological devices, limiting caffeine, and dimming lights as you approach bedtime.
 This can ensure that you get to sleep quickly and that your sleep is restful.